`Noon Year’s Eve': toasting the new year before midnight

 First, keep your circle small, per coronavirus health guidelines.
 “The safest way to celebrate the new year is to celebrate at home with the people who live with you or virtually with friends and family,” the Centers for Disease Control and Prevention Health advises.

 One way to combine a glittery New Year's Eve vibe with a daytime feel is by holding a British-style high tea party, suggests Maria Lucia, a designer and stylist with the online service Decorist.
-Ask everyone to wear fun hats, tiaras or crowns, and consider getting personalized face masks.
+Ask everyone, including those online, to wear fun hats, tiaras or crowns, and consider getting personalized face masks.

 “Deck the halls with a mix of silver and gold patterns and solids," Lucia says.
 "The blend of whimsical with traditional will give the party a unique look that’s appropriate for all ages.”